Bell reports slow mobile growth in Q3 earnings report

 The results take “into consideration the notable step up in competitive intensity this year, particularly during the back-to-school period given the new competitive landscape,” CEO Mirko Bibic said during a conference call discussing the results.

-At the end of the third quarter, Bell had a total of 10 million mobile customers: 9 million are postpaid and 900,000 are prepaid.
+At the end of the third quarter, Bell had a total of 10 million mobile customers; 9 million are postpaid, and 900,000 are prepaid.

 Internet